EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 The `BasePath` extraction is the other line worth stealing, and it is the deliverable.
 The query recovers where your management surface is actually mounted, from your own traffic, rather than assuming `/actuator`.
 That's the answer to a question the platform team probably cannot answer from memory across a hundred services — and it's also the input to every other query in this article, because once you know your real base paths you can tighten the prefilters honestly instead of hopefully.

 Note the negative-result lanes too. `NotPresent` — endpoints that only ever returned `404` — is filtered out of the output, and it is the row you want to see in a *validation* run.
 So is `Protected`, which now covers both the auth wall and the redirect that usually implements it.
 If your entire result set is `NotPresent`, either you're clean or your parser isn't populating status codes; if it's all `P4 - unverified`, it's definitely the second one, and you should fix the telemetry before you file any of this as good news.

+Two lanes exist because the first draft of this query dropped them on the floor, and both failures are the same shape as everything else in this article.
+The first: a service that only ever returned `500` or `405` on `/…/env` has `ServedHits`, `MaybeServedHits`, `AuthWallHits`, `RedirectHits` and `NotFoundHits` all at zero, so it fell through every branch of the `case` to **`OK - not mounted`** — and then the `where` on the next line deleted it.
+A mounted endpoint throwing exceptions was reported as an endpoint that doesn't exist. `OtherStatusHits` and the `P5 - mounted, erroring` lane exist so that a status code nobody anticipated produces a row instead of a reassurance.

+The second: I opened with `| where isnotempty(Service)`, which is the exact clause this article spends a thousand words condemning, sitting in my own query.
+If `HttpHost`, `DstFQDN` and `DstIpAddr` are all empty, that row is gone — and the row it deletes most eagerly is the one from the parser with the thinnest telemetry, which is the parser most likely to be watching something nobody has inventoried.
+Now the service coalesces to `UNATTRIBUTED` and carries a flag.
+It is admittedly a row you cannot action as a ticket, since a fix list needs an owner; it is also the row that tells you a `200` came back on `/…/heapdump` from a service your telemetry can't name, and that is worth exactly one uncomfortable conversation rather than zero.

 <br/>